tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 Open data portals make it easier to consume data once someone has decided to publish them, but they don't yet give us the bigger picture of what's going on inside an open data initiative.
-We have some basic usage metrics and some basic search features, but this isn't enough.

-When I speak with people about the sorts of data that are on People who run data portals know a lot about their data and how they are used, but these people only learned this by doing the day-to-day work of putting data online and keeping them up-to-date.

-This approach to learning what data are on a data portal isn't good enough.
-First, it needs to be faster; if we don't come up with something better, we can't expect anyone other than portal maintainers to really know what data an organization has released.
-Second, this approach is not in line with data-driven decision-making.
-If we want to use data in government when making decisions, we should use data when making decisions about open data iniatives.
-And we can only do that with data about these iniatives.

-Data publishers and consumers need to know about the offerings of open data initiatives, so we need to make that easier to figure out.
+We can't really tell what datasets are available, who's using them, what impact they're having, or whether they are of good quality.

-I don't know how we'll do that, but I we'll get somewhere if we start thinking of datasets as datapoints.
+We need to give data publishers and data consumers a better picture of what is going on in open data portals.
+I don't know how we'll do that, but I think we'll get somewhere if we start thinking of datasets as datapoints.